-While there are plenty of factors influencing the profitability of your online business, a healthy inventory turnover is fundamental to long-term success.
+While there are plenty of factors influencing the profitability of your growing ecommerce business, a healthy inventory turnover is fundamental to long-term success.

 But what does inventory turnover actually mean?
 And how do you calculate it?